Why Milialar occurs and how to prevent it

 What Milialar therapy alternatives are available?

-Milia can be treat with chemical peels, topical retinoids, professional extraction by dermatologists, and exfoliation.
+Milia is treat with chemical peels, topical retinoids, professional extraction by dermatologists, and exfoliation.
 The nature and severity of the Milia will determine the therapy option.